Frequently Asked Questions

 How many people have been treated with my specific disease or condition?

-In the past 2 decades, Stem Cell Of America has arranged for the treatment of over two thousand patients with Fetal Stem Cells.
+In the past 2 decades, Stem Cell Of America has arranged for the treatment of over three thousand patients with Fetal Stem Cells.
 The number of patients continues to grow.
 Please contact us to get specific information on a disease or condition.

 Where are you located?